datacarpentry/image-processing/episodes/04-creating-histograms.md

 ~~~
 '''
  * Generate a grayscale histogram for an image.
+ *
+ * Usage: python GrayscaleHistogram.py <fiilename>
 '''
 import cv2, sys
 from matplotlib import pyplot as plt